 E&O Insurance is liability coverage designed to protect both a notary and the person who hired the notary.

 A notary can be sued if they make an unintentional error.
-In large financial deals (like a real estate closing), that is a huge potential loss.

-Aggregate vs. Per Occurrence
+Aggregate vs. per occurrence

-- Aggregate Amount = The total amount of coverage under the policy
+- Aggregate amount = The total amount of coverage under the policy

-- Amount Per Occurrence = The amount of E&O coverage per “claim” (occurrence = claim)
+- Amount per occurrence = The amount of E&O coverage per “claim” (occurrence = claim)

 Example